AdobeDocs/experience-platform.en/help/query-service/use-cases/data-exploration.md

 ---
 # Explore, troubleshoot, and verify batch ingestion with SQL

-This document explains the data ingestion process in Adobe Experience Platform and details how to verify and validate records in ingested batches with SQL.
+This document explains how to verify and validate records in ingested batches with SQL.
 This document teaches you how to:

 - Handle errors that may arise during the ingestion process
 - Access dataset batch metadata